Ross Kemp: Political views

 In 1999, Kemp was elected as Rector of the University of Glasgow as the candidate of the Glasgow University Labour Club but did not attend local meetings.
 In October 2000 the Glasgow University Students' Representative Council passed a motion requesting him to resign, and within weeks he did.
 Kemp was the first rector in 50 years to leave the position prematurely and was succeeded by Scottish actor Greg Hemphill.

 In August 2014, Kemp was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

-In June 2017, Kemp endorsed the Labour Party at the 2017 UK general election, and took part in campaigning for Labour candidates.
+In June 2017, Kemp endorsed the Labour Party at the 2017 general election, and took part in campaigning for Labour candidates.

 In 2022, Kemp declared his support for a "National Thank You Day" to celebrate the Platinum Jubilee of Elizabeth II.

 In 2023, Kemp publicly endorsed Keir Mather of the Labour Party in the 2023 Selby and Ainsty by-election, where he formerly resided.
 Mather won the by-election and was elected to Parliament.

 At the 2024 general election, Kemp publicly endorsed Rayleigh and Wickford Conservative Party MP Mark Francois.
 Francois, described by Kemp as a "fantastic MP", kept his seat.

 Personal life

 On 11 June 2002, Kemp married Rebekah Wade, the then editor of The Sun.
-In November 2005, Wade was arrested following an alleged assault on her husband.
+In November 2005, Wade was arrested following an alleged assault on Kemp.
 Kemp refused medical attention for a swollen lip and no action was taken.
 In March 2009 Kemp and Wade divorced, and in October 2010, Kemp fathered a boy with his partner, Nicola Coleman, who was his make-up artist.

 Kemp married the Australian Renee O'Brien in 2012.
-They have three children.
+They have three children, a boy and twin girls.

-In May 2025, Kemp appeared on the BBC television series Who Do You Think You Are?.
-He discovered that his maternal Grandfather survived the sinking of the SS Duchess of York during WW2 at the age of 50.
+In May 2025, Kemp appeared on the BBC television series Who Do You Think You Are?
+He discovered that his maternal grandfather survived the sinking of the SS Duchess of York during World War II at the age of 50.